tarwn/lessthandot-hugo/blogs/content/posts/2012-01-09-meme-monday-my-first-blog.md

   - Professional Development

 ---
-Denis started us off earlier with his [Meme Monday][1] post, “Meme Monday: what is the first blogpost you wrote and when did you write it?”.
+Denis started us off earlier with his [Meme Monday][1] post, "Meme Monday: what is the first blogpost you wrote and when did you write it?".

 This is a tricky question for me, mostly because my memory is poor and I'm having difficulty bending google's time search to my will.